chloeekk/chloeekk.github.io/posts/obsidian-templates/index.md

 ### 3. Daily Notes Template

-Suitable for daily recording, schedule planning, reflection and summary.
+Suitable for daily recording, schedule planning, reflection, and summaries.
+To configure filenames, folders, startup behavior, and the rest of the workflow, use this template with the [complete Obsidian Daily Notes guide](https://chloevolution.com/posts/obsidian-daily-notes/).

 ```markdown
 ---